 In the past year, NordVPN has raced ahead of the competition to deliver the latest in VPN technology to their users.
 They were one of the first VPNs to offer a secure and privacy-focused implementation of the WireGuard VPN protocol via NordLynx.
-This gives NordVPN a huge performance advantage over other leading services — and it’s also the fastest VPNs we have tested.
+This gives NordVPN a huge performance advantage over other leading services — and it’s also the fastest VPN we have tested to date.

 NordVPN continues to beat the competition when it comes to performance, as we noted in the recent ExpressVPN vs NordVPN comparison.
-Below you can see one speed test where we hit 445 Mbps with a NordVPN server in Seattle (USA).
+Below you can see a speed test where we hit 445 Mbps with a NordVPN server in Seattle (USA) using the WireGuard protocol.

-In addition to the WireGuard VPN protocol, NordVPN has many other privacy and security features you may want:
+In addition to the WireGuard VPN protocol, NordVPN has many other privacy and security features to consider:

 - CyberSec feature to block ads, trackers, malware, and phishing domains on your entire operating system through the VPN

-- Double VPN servers to encrypt traffic over two locations (while still delivering excellent speeds)
+- Double VPN servers that encrypt traffic over two different locations (while still delivering excellent speeds)

 - Tor-over-VPN servers that add an extra layer of encryption via the Tor network

-- A very secure server network with all servers running in RAM-disk mode (no logs)
+- A large and secure server network with all servers running in RAM-disk mode (incapable of storing any user data)

-- Built-in leak protection for all VPN apps to ensure all traffic remains encrypted
+- Built-in leak protection for VPN apps to ensure all traffic remains encrypted and secure

 NordVPN has also passed independent audits for both security and compliance with no-logs policies.
 It introduced a public bug bounty program and also has an ongoing partnership with Versprite for security audits and penetration testing.
 NordVPN uses very strong encryption with an AES-256-GCM cipher and DHE-4096 key exchange in implementing Perfect Forward Secrecy.
 The upgraded WireGuard protocol with NordLynx uses a ChaCha20 cipher and runs on a clean, lean codebase.